lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-addr | string | / The address to send coins to amount | int64 | / The amount in satoshis to send
-target_conf | int32 | / The target number of blocks that this transaction should be confirmed by. sat_per_byte | int64 | / A manual fee rate set in sat/byte that should be used when crafting the transaction.
+addr | string | / The address to send coins to amount | string | / The amount in satoshis to send target_conf | int32 | / The target number of blocks that this transaction should be confirmed by. sat_per_byte | string | / A manual fee rate set in sat/byte that should be used when crafting the transaction.

 ## SendCoinsResponse